ButcherDing/ines-chuaqui/README.md

 Freelance work for a local Vancouver artist.
 Pending additional assets (artwork, copy) from the artist, but all features are fully-functional.

 An e-commerce/portfolio app to:
-- Present the artist's work and enable sale of the artist's prints online using custom stripe integration.
+- Present the artist's work dynamically
+- and enable sale of the artist's prints online using custom stripe integration.

 Developer learning goals:
 - Consolidate/expand my knowledge on Typescript and React, learn Redux Toolkit, and familiarize myself with testing tools (Jest, React Testing Library)